ANHIG/IMGTHLA/README.md

  Previous Releases of the IPD-IMGT/HLA Database
 --------------------------------------------------------------------------------

-Previous releases are archived as a git repository and available at https://github.com/jrob119/IMGTHLA.
-This rep ository contains a branch for each database release and a Latest branch which contains the most recent files as well as all compressed archives.
+Previous releases are archived as a git repository and available at https://github.com/ANHIG/IMGTHLA.
+This repository contains a branch for each database release and a Latest branch which contains the most recent files as well as all compressed archives.

+This repository replaces the data previously found under https://github.com/jrob119/IMGTHLA, although the previous address will remain valid.

 --------------------------------------------------------------------------------
  CONTACTS